 Please know that fan mail is not forwarded during the offseason, and there is no guarantee of a response or that any items mailed will be returned.

-The grass at Great American Ball Park is comprised of five varieties of Perennial Rye-grass.
+The grass at Great American Ball Park is comprised of three cultivars of Kentucky Bluegrass.
 The turf is growing in a 12-inch root zone composed of 100 percent sand.
 The drainage and irrigation systems lie below the root zone.
 The field is capable of handling up to 3 inches of rain an hour with little or no water pooling on the surface.

-This space, down the left-field line, occupies sections 408-410 and includes convenient access to the Cincinnati Bell GigaBar, a walk-in bar serving beer and liquor that is open to all Guests and features some of the newest technological developments Cincinnati Bell has to offer.
+This space, down the left-field line, occupies sections 408–410 and includes convenient access to the Cincinnati Bell GigaBar, a walk-in bar serving beer and liquor that is open to all Guests and features some of the newest technological developments Cincinnati Bell has to offer.
 Seating in The Fioptics District allows exclusive admittance to The Fioptics District Rooftop above the GigaBar.
-This rooftop patio provides unique views of the Cincinnati skyline, comfortable furniture for watching the game on a 15-foot video board, a private bar, ping-pong, cornhole, and more.
-District Tickets are $15 and include a $9 concession credit.
-Also part of The Fioptics District is The Cincinnati Bell Connections Skybar, a private group area that provides a spectacular view of the field with the river as a backdrop and features all-inclusive concessions offering food and a fully stocked bar.
+This rooftop patio provides unique views of the Cincinnati skyline, comfortable furniture for watching the game on a 15-foot video board, a private bar, and offers bocce ball, cornhole and other games.
+Also part of The Fioptics District is The Cincinnati Bell Connections SkyBar, a private group area that provides a spectacular view of the field with the river as a backdrop and features all-inclusive concessions offering food and a fully stocked bar.

 See ‘The Fioptics District’

-Due to the close proximity of the postgame fireworks shows, ballpark officials are required to take several precautionary measures that could affect your ballpark visit.
+Due to the close proximity of the post-game fireworks shows, the Reds are required to take several precautionary measures that could affect your ballpark visit.

 TriHealth First Aid Stations are staffed with trained medical personnel affiliated with TriHealth’s Bethesda North and Good Samaritan Hospital.